Elanchezhian2712/Web-Scraping-and-Crawling/README.md

-# Amazon Product Scraper
+# Amazon Product Scraper & Web Crawling

 This project is an automated Amazon product scraper built with Python and Selenium.
-The script scrapes product information (names and links) based on a given search query from Amazon's search results page and stores the data in a CSV file for further analysis or use.
+The script scrapes product information (names and links) based on a given search query from Amazon's search results page and  It also incorporates a basic form of crawling by handling pagination to move through multiple pages of search results.
+Then stores the data in a CSV file for further analysis or use.

 ## Features